Since 1891 – The Cutting System of Generations

 The company today

-Today, the more than 100-year-old traditional company stands on two solid pillars: First of all, there is the publishing house »Deutsche Bekleidungs-Akademie« Munich, which regularly publishes specialist books, unique patterns as well as eBooks providing a wide variety of professional and technical information.
-Secondly, the Rundschau publishing house, which issues the two specialist magazines »Rundschau für internationale Damenmode« (Women’s wear) and »Rundschau für internationale Herrenmode« (Men’s wear).
-Both are internationally recognized and acclaimed fashion magazines for tailors, designers and the industry featuring current ladies’ and men’s fashion trends, model illustrations, specialist technology with cut designs and the included pattern sheets as editorial focal points.
-The magazines also provide information on important fashion events, the market situation and latest news from the trade associations.
+Today, the more than 100-year-old traditional company publishes specialist books, unique patterns as well as eBooks providing a wide variety of professional and technical information.
+In addition, the specialist magazine »M. Müller & Sohn« is published ten times per year.
+The internationally recognized and acclaimed fashion magazine for tailors, designers and the industry features current ladies’ and men’s fashion trends, model illustrations, specialist technology with cut designs and the included pattern sheets.
+The magazine also provides information on important fashion events, the market situation and latest news from the trade associations.

 Independent of the publishing house, the cutting school Müller & Sohn with its headquarters in Düsseldorf also continues to exist.

 Fashion is always of interest – for the whole world and at all times.
 Especially when the various materials follow their fit like a »second skin«.

 In her position as object manager, she bears the overall responsibility for the publishing company.

 Head of Technical Department / Editor-in-Chief